sheridanfew/ElDemAcc/README.md

 - xls_to_csvs.sh: Shell script to update directory in second line to that of ‘Excel_Outputs’ on local dir
 - Run shell script xls_to_csvs.sh to convert excel outputs to csvs and rename them
 - Run process_CREST_excel_outputs.R to generate hourly load profiles across 2019 across business types and households
-- This script also characterised constitutent loads according to a range of standard metrics
+- This script also characterises constitutent loads according to a range of standard metrics

 ## Gram Oorja data